-It is stylish and modern, the UNESCO designated Capital of Arabic Culture, and only a stone’s throw from Dubai.
-So why did it feel as if we were the only tourists there?
+It is stylish and modern, a former UNESCO designated Capital of Arabic Culture, and only a stone’s throw from Dubai.
+So why did it feel as if we were the only tourists visiting Sharjah?

 Most people will tell you the reason is very simple: Sharjah is dry.
 Not in the literal sense – although rain is indeed rare – but in the sense of a strict prohibition on the sale or drinking of alcohol.
 Far removed from the cocktail-swilling culture of Dubai’s hotels, Sharjah is quiet and dignified, and largely ignored by tourists.
 Which is a pity.
 The city manages to combine modern architecture and souks with traditional Arabic design and old fashioned hospitality, making it a great place for a day out from the glitz and brashness of Dubai.

 Sharjah Heritage Area

 We walked alongside the lagoon, noting the old dhows (fishing boats), the high rise buildings, and the Big Wheel (presumably intended for tourists, although not running today).
 Our destination was the heritage area, which apparently boasts 22 museums.
 Here we spent some time wandering around the courtyard of the Heritage Museum before walking across the road to the wonderfully named Calligraphy Square.

 This is the gateway to a cultural complex built along classic Arabic lines, with narrow passages and small, closely packed buildings, walls gleaming in the brilliant sunlight.
 We lingered beside an open air sculpture before scuttling into the nearest building for some modern art and a welcome blast of air conditioning.